-A vessel is to operate in configurations which have been analyzed in its DP system FMEA.
+The vessel's DP system FMEA is to have analyzed and tested all the configurations that the vessel is intended to be operated in over its life cycle (e.g., closed bus configurations, and FRT tests).
 The test procedures are to be based on the simulation of failures and is to be carried out under as realistic conditions as practicable.